 - Hiring practice – We have a seriously robust hiring practice.
 With purpose driven touchpoints, candidates to get to know us, our ecosystem, their peers, and allows both parties to make the best decisions

 - Values – we are tight on our values

 - Do the right thing.
 Help the team.

 - Deliver Value.
 Earn Trust.

 - Elevate each other.
 Embrace differences.

 Part 2 – Conduct regular pulse checks

-- Know when to evolve your practice – our monthly recognition program was falling flat and our ‘recognition scores’ in Officevibe were dwindling.
+- Know when to evolve your practice – our monthly recognition program was falling flat and our ‘recognition scores’ in our employee engagement tool were dwindling.
 It was time to push the reset button!

 - We listened to signals from our team and created safe spaces for discussion